 - In a large bowl, whisk together the flour, almond flour, cinnamon, and salt.

-- In the bowl of a stand mixer fitted with a paddle attachment, beat the butter, sugar, and lemon zest on medium- speed until light and fluffy, about 3 minutes.
+- In the bowl of a stand mixer fitted with a paddle attachment, beat the butter and sugar on medium- speed until light and fluffy, about 3 minutes.
 Add the egg yolks, one at a time, beating until just combined, scraping the bowl after each addition.
 Beat in the vanilla.

 - With the mixer on low, gradually add the flour mixture until combined.
 Divide the dough in half, and shape each into a disc.
 Wrap each disc tightly in plastic wrap, and refrigerate until firm, about 1 hour.

 - Let the dough stand at room temperature for about 5 minutes or until slightly softened.
-On a lightly floured surface, roll 1 disc to 1/4-inch thickness.
-Using a 2-inch round cutter, cut 36 cookies, rerolling scraps as needed.
-Place cookies about 2 inches apart on the baking sheets.
+On a lightly floured surface, roll one disc at a time to ¼-inch thickness.
+Using a 2-inch round cutter, cut out the cookies, rerolling scraps as needed.
+You should have about 36 cookies.
+Place the cookies about 2 inches apart on the baking sheets.

-- Using a 1/2 to 3/4-inch round, diamond, or star cutter, punch out the center of 18 cookies.
+- Using a ½ to ¾-inch round, diamond, or star cutter, punch out the center of half of the cookies (about 18).
 Refrigerate for 30 minutes.

 - Bake for 8 to 10 minutes or until the edges are light golden brown.
-Let cool on the pan for 5 minutes.
+Let cool on pan, 5 minutes.
 Transfer to a wire rack, let cool completely, about 30 minutes.
 Repeat with the remaining dough.

 Notes